trunk-io/docs/code-quality/setup-and-installation/deal-with-existing-issues.md

 # Deal with Existing Issues

-After initializing Trunk, you can begin to scan for issues in your repo.
-You can decide to fix them up front, fix them incrementally as you code, or ignore irrelevant suggestions.
+After initializing Trunk, you can begin scanning for issues in your repo, and decide whether to fix them up front, fix them incrementally as you code, or ignore irrelevant suggestions.
 This page walks through the process of fixing existing issues.

 If you **only want to prevent new issues** from new code changes, skip to [prevent-new-issues.md](prevent-new-issues.md "mention").